maryglover/wpu-bio231/bio231-syllabus.md

 There is no required textbook for this course.
 Resources and readings will be provided to students throughout the semester.

-[R for Data Science](https://r4ds.hadley.nz/) by Hadley Wickham is an excellent introduction and resource for using R software for data analysis.
+[R for Data Science](https://r4ds.hadley.nz/) is an excellent introduction and resource for using R software for data analysis.
 This is a free online textbook.

 ### Technological requirements

-In order to be successful in this class, students should have access to a personal computer  with internet access.
-Students will use the computer for data analysis in class.
-A tablet will not work for this class.
+In order to be successful in this class, students should have access to a personal laptop computer with internet access.
+Students will use the computer for data analysis in class. *A tablet will not work for this class*.
 If you do not, please contact Dr. Glover ASAP.

 ### Moodle

 Moodle is the WPU course management system.
-Any resources that students need will be linked through moodle, as well as an up to date schedule of classes and assignments.
+Resources that students need will be linked through moodle, as well as an up-to-date schedule of topics and assignments.
 Grades will be continuously updated in the gradebook.

 ### R and Rstudio

 R is a coding language (think python, C++, etc.) commonly used for data science, environmental science, and ecology.
-Students will use R and the software Rstudio, an interface completing projects using R, for data analysis in class.
+Students will use R and the software Rstudio, a user-friendly interface for working in R, for data analysis in class.

-To complete assignments, students will need to download R and Rstudio on their personal computer which they bring to class.
+To complete assignments, students will need to download R and Rstudio on their personal computer which they will bring to class.
 Installation details can be found [here](https://posit.co/download/rstudio-desktop/), and will be discussed in class.
-Both R and Rstudio are free.
-Students should not purchase any Rstudio products.
+Both R and Rstudio are free. *Students should not purchase any Rstudio products.*

 ### Google

-WPU provides a google account with your login where you can access your university email.
+WPU provides a google account with your WPU login.
 We will use the google applications for:

-- Data management: Data files will be shared using google drive.
+- Data management: Data files will be shared and organized using google drive.
 - Presentation: Students will create a poster presentation using google slides.

 ### Slack

 Slack is a communication platform which can be accessed through an internet browser, desktop client, or mobile app.
-In this course, we will use slack for:
+In this course, we will use slack for troubleshooting R code in class.

-- General communication between the instructor and students
-- Sharing R code
-- Sharing interesting and relevant articles
-- Collaboration and organization in group assignments

 Students are encouraged to ask questions and to engage in slack.
-Slack will provide a simpler and quicker way to troubleshoot and share code during class data analysis activities.
+Slack will provide a simpler and quicker way to share code during class data analysis activities.

+Slack can be used as a web appliation or you can download a desktop app.
 To download the desktop app, go to <http://www.slack.com>.
-Students will receive a link for our class slack.
+Students will receive a link for our class slack workspace the first week in class.

 IMPORTANT NOTE: Confidential information should not be discussed in slack, as slack is not FERPA compliant.
 Please discuss sensitive information, via email.

-# Course components  {.tabset}
+# Course components

 Student grades will be calculated by using a percentage system.
 All grades will be recorded in Moodle including your current course grade.